History of Milan

 The city of Milan was founded around 400 BC by the Insubres, a Gaulish population that lived on the north side of the River Po.

-The Romans conquered the settlement in 196 BC and renamed it Mediolanum, meaning 'sanctury' due to its strategic location between important commercial routes, as well as topography which allowed the Romans to defend themselves from the Germanic tribes.
+The Romans conquered the settlement in 196 BC and renamed it Mediolanum, meaning 'sanctuary' due to its strategic location between important commercial routes, as well as topography which allowed the Romans to defend themselves from the Germanic tribes.

 Rome controlled Gallia Cisalpina (a Roman province) from Mediolanum and in 15 BC, Emperor Augustus declared the town capital of the Transpadania region.